sybrew/the-seo-framework/readme.txt

 		* (JavaScript) A triggered event after an SEO settings tab has been toggled and when the content is visible (i.e. `display:block;`) on the tab's radio button: `tsf-tab-toggled`.
 		* (JavaScript) A triggered event after an inpost SEO settings tab has been toggled and when the content is visible (i.e. `display:flex;`) on the tab's radio button: `tsf-flex-tab-toggled`.
 		* (JavaScript) A triggered event that runs on any call that can affect the flexbox' size, like window resize, or admin menu collapse: `tsf-flex-resize`.
 Only runs when tsf-flex is found.
+		* (JavaScript) A new object parameter: `nonces`, this replaces `nonce` (which still exists) and can be easily expanded in the future for enhanced security.
+A few defaults are automatically set for currently used roles.
 		* Method `do_redirect()`.
 Only use this on action `template_redirect`.
 		* Method `update_option`, allows for easily updating single SEO options.
 Use `update_settings` if you wish to update multiple option values at once.
 		* Method `delete_object_cache`, allows for easily deleting The SEO Framework object cache.